btcguide/btcguide.github.io/_pages/setup-wallets/paper.md

 title: Setup Paper Wallet
 ---

-**Warning: this step is the highest risk in our scheme.**
+**Warning: this is the highest risk step in our multisig scheme**, but you only have to do it once.
-Follow the instructions closely and consider hardening your security by using techniques described in [the advanced section](/setup-wallets/paper-advanced).
+Follow the instructions closely, and consider hardening your security by using techniques described in [the advanced section](/setup-wallets/paper-advanced).

 ## Generate Seed
 In order to eliminate the risk of a compromised random number generator, **you are going to be the random number generator**!